Undev/redmine_close_button/README.markdown

 ## Changelog

+### 0.0.4

+- Closing of issue now set its progress up to 100% - Alexey Kuleshov
+- Simplified and traditional Chinese translations added

 ### 0.0.3

 - Plugin now hooks issue page instead of replacing of template to be compatible with later versions of Redmine